-“Super-cool interiors and ambrosial food make Barcelona’s classiest design hotel a real treat for the senses”
+“Super-cool interiors and a snazzy roof terrace make Barcelona’s classiest design hotel a real treat for the senses”

 In the lobby, high ceilings and comfy sofas at the front give way to low ceilings and leather stools at the bar; locals congregate each evening, giving the place a real buzz.
 In between you’ll find an open fire, light boxes and wonderfully comfortable swivel chairs.
-Beyond, Moo, the hotel's Michelin-starred restaurant, backs up against an indoor courtyard, where dangling mirrors sparkle among giant bamboo.
-Cleverly, this is all one room, with different spaces defined by the height of the ceilings rather than walls.
-As for the food... well, it's heavenly - some of the best in Barcelona - a taste sensation that’s out of this world.
+Up on the roof, there's a pool and classy cocktail bar, plus stellar views of La Sagrada Familia.
+This is inner-city living at its finest.

 - Funky and spacious rooms with heavenly beds - you can even buy the mattresses - and hi-tech gadgetry (snazzy lights, Grohe power showers, projectors for TVs)

-- Rooftop pool and decked terrace with views of Gaudí's La Pedrera and the Sagrada Familia - plus excellent cocktails
+- Rooftop pool and decked terrace with city views and excellent cocktails

 - Sleek spa with a steam room, sauna and indoor pool, plus a multi-page menu of treatments